 Apostle of Frisia, Netherlands, a missionary archbishop.
-Born in Northumbria, England, circa 658, he studied at Ripon monastery under St. Wilfrid and spent twelve years studying in Ireland at the abbey of Rathmelsigi (most likely Mellifont, County Louth) under Sts.
+Saint Willibrord was born in Northumbria, England, circa 658, where he studied at Ripon monastery under St. Wilfrid and spent twelve years studying in Ireland at the abbey of Rathmelsigi (most likely Mellifont, County Louth) under Sts.
 Egbert and Wigbert.

 After receiving ordination and extensive training in the field of the missions, he set out about 690 with a dozen companions for Frisia, or Friesland.
 In 693, he went to Rome to seek papal approval for his labors, Pope Sergius I (r.
 687-701) gave his full approbation and, during Willibrord’s second Roman visit, the pontiff consecrated him archbishop to the Frisians, in 696, with his see at Utrecht.
 In his work, Willibrord also received much support and encouragement from the Frankish leader; Pepin of Heristal (r.
 687-714).